BreathCat/SVM_Classifier/README.md

 # SVM_discrimination
-Use SVM to figure out thediscrimination of the attack algorithm
+Use SVM to figure out the discrimination of the attack algorithm